COVID-19 update: All of New Zealand is now at Red. More information.

 Saving endangered wildlife

 We treat some of the world’s rarest and most vulnerable wildlife on the planet.
 Our patients are made up of native birds and reptiles, with around 400 individuals seen every year.
-Of these numbers, 50% of the patients seen are threatened or endangered species.
+Of these numbers, 50% of the patients seen are threatened or endangered species, which are all IUCN red-listed species.
 In 2019 Wildbase hospital was able to support the Kakapo program by providing auxiliary diagnostic support.
 15 kakapo were seen, a whopping 7% of the total population.
 We are contributing significantly to the conservation of New Zealand’s rarest species which include the shore plover, kakapo, takahe, Rowi kiwi, Haast Tokoeka (kiwi) and orange fronted parakeet.

 The hospital is staffed by specialist academic veterinarians and a team of wildlife technicians from Massey University’s School of Veterinary Science.